LM-SAL/iris_muse_team_meeting/docs/useful_info.md

 ## Transportation

+Larkspur offers local shuttle.
+Reservation on-site is required and the shuttle is based on availability.

-Public transportation between the hotels listed above and the SETI institute exists, more detailed information will come.
-Conference attendees are free to park at the SETI carpark.
+Public transportation between the hotels listed above and the SETI institute is inconvenient.
+The bus schedule is limited, unreliable, and the commute involves at least a 30 minute walk to the bus stop from either Sonesta or Larkspur.
+Routes can be planned via Google Maps, attendees are encouraged to check the bus (lines 21 & 523) schedule closer to the meeting.

+We encourage the conference attendees to rent a car and/or coordinate with others who will do so.
+The attendees are free to park at the SETI carpark.
+Both Uber and Lyft operate in the area and are convenient.